Tre White (basketball): Illinois

 White transferred to play for the Illinois Fighting Illini.
 On December 10, 2024, he posted 23 points and eight rebounds in a victory versus Wisconsin.
 On January 2, 2025, White notched 20 points, 11 rebounds, and four assists in a win over Oregon.
 On January 30, he notched eight points and 13 rebounds in a loss to Nebraska.
 During the 2024-25 season White averaged 10.5 points and 5.5 rebounds per game in 31 starts.
 After the conclusion of the 2024-25 season, White again entered his name into the NCAA transfer portal.

+Kansas

+For the 2025-26 season, White played for the Kansas Jayhawks under Bill Self.
+On December 7, he recorded a 20 point double-double versus Missouri, which came just a few weeks after scoring 20 points against Duke on November 18.